bmeviauac01/datadriven/docs/homework/VisualStudio.md

 ![Visual Studio version](images/visual-studio/vs-verzio.png)

 !!! info "VS Code"
     The exercises can also be solved using the platform-independent **Visual Studio Code**.
-However, the skeleton of the exercises are prepared for Visual Studio.
+However, the skeleton of the exercises is prepared for Visual Studio.
 If you are working with VS Code, you need to configure your environment.

-When installing Visual Studio the following [workloads](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019#step-4---choose-workloads) have to be selected:
+When installing Visual Studio, the following [workloads](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019#step-4---choose-workloads) have to be selected:

 - ASP.NET and web development
 - .NET Core cross-platform development